emma-harding/EVEfinder/README.md

 # EVEfinder
-Version of EVEfinder used for "Invasion and amplification of endogenous retroviruses in Dasyuridae marsupials" (Nov 2023).
+Version of EVEfinder used for "Invasion and amplification of endogenous retroviruses in Dasyuridae marsupials" (July 2024).

 Workflow to find EVEs from animal genomes